-Jonathan’s love of the operas of Jean-Philippe Rameau took him to undertake doctoral work at Oxford; his edition of Rameau’s Anacréon (1754) was subsequently published by Bärenreiter and given its première by Jonathan and the OAE in 2012.
+Jonathan’s love of the operas of Jean-Philippe Rameau took him to undertake doctoral work at Oxford; his edition of Rameau’s Anacréon (1754) was subsequently published by Bärenreiter and given its première and recorded by Jonathan and the OAE.
 He subsequently founded the Rameau Project and was at the forefront of the UK celebrations during Rameau’s anniversary year in 2014, performing three Rameau operas at the Queen Elizabeth Hall, again with the OAE.

 Future projects include co-editing a volume on Rameau’s life and work, taking a Rameau workshop at the Utrecht Early Music Festival and conducting a concert of Elgar, Fauré and Finzi with the English Chamber Orchestra.